Francesco-Alb/UnityMLAgentsProject_3d/README.md

 ### SphereHunt
 In **SphereHunt**, the agent's objective is to first locate a button and then perform a specific _discrete action_ to press it.
 Once activated, the goal appears, and the agent must then collect it as quickly as possible.
 This project emphasizes sequential task completion and efficient navigation within a dynamic environment.

+**Reward Mechanics**
+* Positive Reward:
+  * +2: For successfully pressing the button.
+  * +10: For collecting the spawned goal.
+* Negative Reward (Penalties):
+  * -0.0001: A small penalty applied at each step to encourage faster completion.
+  * -0.01: For colliding with a wall (border).

 - 📂 [**Go to project folder**](ML-Agents/Examples/SphereHunt)
 <p align="center">